jehayesms/jean-hayes-ai-analytics/_posts/2025-07-22-use-azure-aI-content-understanding-and-natural-language-to-extract-data -from-complex-documents.md

 ![End Points]({{ "/assets/images/16-contentunderstanding.png" | relative_url }})

-Below is an example output to a dataframe:
+Below is example output to a dataframe:
 ![DataFrame Output]({{ "/assets/images/17-df.png" | relative_url }})

-In the next blog, I will show how to use the Azure AI Content Understanding endpoint to extract data from complex documents and store contents in a database or lakehouse.
+In the next blog, I will show how to call the Azure AI Content Understanding endpoint and store the results in a database or lakehouse.

 ---